EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-renamed-to-control-tower.md

 ## What happened?

 Concourse-Up has changed its name to **[Control Tower](https://github.com/EngineerBetter/control-tower) for Concourse**.
 The repo and release naming has changed, along with all mention of concourse-up in the codebase, and the resources that Control Tower creates.
-In all other ways, Control-Tower is the same thing as Concouse-Up.
+In all other ways, Control Tower is the same thing as Concouse-Up.

 ## Why have we done this?